slsu0424/COVID19-Drug-Therapies/README.md

 The user experience of the solution covers multiple personas, ranging from backend engineers to frontend clinical users.
 A Data Engineer is provided with a low-code, no-code experience to ingest SDUD and FAERS data.
 A Data Architect and Business Analyst is provided with an analytics and visualization platform to represent the data in a relational data format.
 Professional Data Scientists and Citizen Data Scientists have the ability to build machine learning models using traditional and/or automated ML methods, and register and deploy the model for real-time inferencing.
 Finally, a physician can input patient characteristics in a web-based interface to assess the risk associated with a specific drug therapy.

 ## Architecture Overview
-The architecture diagram below details what you will be building for this Solution Accelerator.
+The architecture diagram below details of what you will be building with this Solution Accelerator.

 ![Architecture Diagram](./Resource_Deployment/img/ReferenceArchitecture.png)

 ## Video Overview
-The video provides a detailed walkthrough of the use case and its implementation using Azure services.
+The video provides a detailed walkthrough of the Solution Accelerator.

 ![Architecture Diagram](./Resource_Deployment/img/ReferenceArchitecture.png)